davidrhoden/davidrhoden-basic-netlify/timeline/hurricane-gustav-sep-2-2012.md

 ![riding bikes before Hurricane Gustav](/static/img/timeline/hurricane-gustav-sep-2-2012.jpg "riding bikes before Hurricane Gustav")

 I hung out at "The Compound" a lot around this time.
 The power was out at my house.
 I took this picture, that's my bike in the front there.
 This was fun--you would get the high wind at your back and really fly.
-Of course going the other way was another matter.
+Going the other way was another matter.